jonkeane/vatic-checker/README.md

 `checker importcsv [/path/to/videos.csv]`

-This csv must have the following columns:
+This csv must have the following columns.
+The columns are case sensitive and it matters if you have even minor differences in whitespace:
-* Filename – The name to be used in the system.
+* `Filename` – The name to be used in the system.
 This must be unique among all videos being annotated.
-* Video Path – a path to the video file that will be used.
+* `Video Path` – a path to the video file that will be used.
 This path must be accessible to the system and user you are running `checker` as for the video to be extracted.
-* Begin Time - msec – the number of milliseconds into the larger clip that the fingerspelling started.
+* `Begin Time - msec` – the number of milliseconds into the larger clip that the fingerspelling started.
-* End Time - msec – the number of milliseconds into the larger clip that the fingerspelling ended.
+* `End Time - msec` – the number of milliseconds into the larger clip that the fingerspelling ended.
-* Label – the label associated with the video if there is one (if there is none, this must still exist, but can be left as "").
+* `Label` – the label associated with the video if there is one (if there is none, this must still exist, but can be left as "").

 # Export data
 To export the data you can generate a csv with all of the relevant video data, as well as the annotations from the annotators using `checker export file.csv`.
 This makes a csv where each row is an annotation from a specific user for a specific video.
 Videos may have more than one annotation if multiple annotators annotated for the same video (or possibly even have multiple annotations from the same annotator if they have annotated it multiple times).